The Basics of Hiring a Truck Driver

 • Benefits

-Outline the benefits you offer, such as health insurance, retirement plans, and paid time off.
+Outline your benefits, such as health insurance, retirement plans, and paid time off.

 • Work Schedule